mathkimchi/singularity/DEVLOG.md

 That was way sooner than I thought!
 I mean, it just shows a blank white screen, but still, this is progress.

+...

+By the way, it displayed all yellow.
+I had my blue light glasses so I couldn't tell.
+If anything, the really tragic part of this story is that it is still super slow.
+I mean, once it loads, it seems to be going pretty fast, but on the first run, you notice a lag that is at least a second long.

+Also, my laptop fan starts running, which wasn't happening before, I don't think.

+Ok, I'm going to eat lunch now though, it's 12:43.

+Since the spaces aren't showing anything, I'll check if they are really the value 32.

+I made it output a random color generated from the char_type, and it's uniform, so I think maybe that's the problem.

+Let me also just try making it always return bg.
+...yeah, with this, at least the cursor should have something different, but no...

+...I made it print the pixel's position relative to the glyph, so for each cell, the top left should be black and the bottom right should have full red and green values.
+Right now, red seems completely gone, and green shows one large gradient downwards.
+I manually made the char cell size 10, so we should see 100 cells showing a repeating gradient, but clearly it's not working.
+I will commit here.